TL;DR

 Verdict

 If you're optimizing for the highest expected weight loss and you can access Zepbound through insurance or LillyDirect at a price you can sustain, Zepbound is the trial-data winner.
-If you want the cheaper cash-pay path, the longer real-world safety record, or the better odds on Medicare coverage, Wegovy is still the right call.
+If you want the cheaper cash-pay path, the longer real-world safety record or the better odds on Medicare coverage, Wegovy is still the right call.
 Both are excellent drugs by the standards of pre-2021 weight loss medication.

 Trial efficacy compared

 The headline numbers are not from the same study, so direct comparison is approximate.
-The 2024 SURMOUNT-5 trial directly compared tirzepatide to semaglutide and found tirzepatide produced greater weight loss across all dose comparisons, validating the cross-trial signal.
+The SURMOUNT-5 trial directly compared tirzepatide to semaglutide at obesity doses and found tirzepatide produced greater weight loss (20.2% vs 13.7% mean over 72 weeks), validating the cross-trial signal.

 | Wegovy | Zepbound | |